amirouche/guile-arew/README.md

 This is a work-in-progress, use it at your own risks.

-If you would like to contribute head to the [tracker](https://todo.sr.ht/~amz3/guile-r7rs).
+If you would like to contribute go to the [tracker](https://todo.sr.ht/~amz3/guile-r7rs).

 ### Table of Content